 - Faculty Senate, Staff Senate and the President shall each appoint five members and Student Government Association shall appoint two members to serve on the Committee.

 - The Financial Review Committee shall study the monthly financial statements prior to each Board meeting.

 - During the annual budget process, the Financial Review Committee shall review the draft budget and its assumptions.

 - The Financial Review Committee shall study the institutional budget prior to presentation to the Board and share its insights and suggestions with the President and the Board.

 Statement of Accountability and Responsibility

-The Governing Board, president, and those faculty and staff responsible for financial review and oversight are responsible for the implementation and enforcement of this policy.
-They will work together with the different departments and offices to comply with this policy and develop procedures that will enforce this policy regarding awareness, prevention, and remediation.
+The Governing Board, the President, and the Vice President of Finance/Chief Financial Officer are responsible for the implementation and enforcement of this policy.
+They will work together with the different departments and offices to comply with this policy and to develop procedures that will enforce this policy regarding awareness, prevention, and remediation.